longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^^^^

 The :guilabel:`Economics View` is a separate page set in a table format.
-When you click the button for it as shown in Figure 36, the client will switch to a listing of your nation's economy.
+When you click the button for it as shown in :numref:`Economics View Button`, the client will switch to a listing of your nation's economy.
 A nation's economy is mostly about city improvement, unit support, and maintenance.

+.. _Economics View Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-economy.png
   :align: center
-  :alt: Freeciv21 Economy
+  :alt: Freeciv21 Economics
   :figclass: align-center

-  Figure 36: Economy View Button
+  Economics View Button

 If you hover your mouse over the button, a pop up widget will appear and give you information about your nation's economy.

-Figure 37 below shows a sample :guilabel:`Economics View`.
-Notice that you can see city improvements and units in a table format giving you the number produced, how much gold in upkeep per turn each consumes, total gold upkeep per turn of all of them and if any are redundant.
+:numref:`Economics View` below shows a sample :guilabel:`Economics View`.
+Notice that you can see city improvements and units in a table format giving you the number produced, how much gold in upkeep per turn each consumes, total gold upkeep per turn for all of them, and if any are redundant.
 A redundant improvement is one that has been overcome by events; typically by a new technological advancement.
 You want to sell redundant items as they are costing you gold and giving nothing back in return.
 The :guilabel:`Economics View` will not tell you what city the item is redundant in, you will have to go find that yourself.
 This is a good use case for the advanced select option in the `Cities View`_.

 The :guilabel:`Economics View` has a few buttons in the upper left: :guilabel:`Disband`, :guilabel:`Sell All`, and :guilabel:`Sell Redundant`.
 The :guilabel:`Disband` button will disband all the units of a type that has